HelioCash/gitbook-docs/protocol/boardroom.md

 1. Take the total APR shown in the Boardroom and divide that by 365 to get the daily APR.
 (For this example we will say the daily APR is 5%.)
 2. Multiply that daily APR by the current market price of the total HSHARE you have staked to see what your daily rewards are.
 (In this example, we have 5 HSHARE, each worth $500, for a total amount staked of $2500.
 Your daily return in this case would be $2500 \* 0.05, which comes out to $125 per day.)
 3. Take your initial buy-in price for HSHARE and divide it by your daily rewards.
-If you bought these 5 HSHARE at a higher price, say $700 for example, in the current market conditions you would recover your initial investment of $3500 in 3500/125 or 28 days.
+If you bought these 5 HSHARE at a higher price, say $700, in the current market conditions, you would recover your initial investment of $3500 in 3500/125 or 28 days.